isrh17-a11y/MedVoice/README.md

-# 🩺 MedVoice
+# 🩺 MedVoice-Built using MURF-AI

-MedVoice is an AI-powered medical report assistant designed for elderly patients.
-The application takes complex medical reports—such as CBC and chemistry panels—and translates them into simple, warm, plain-language text.
+MedVoice is an AI-powered medical report assistant designed for elderly patients, built using Murf AI.
+The application takes complex medical reports and translates them into simple, warm, plain-language text.
 To make it even more accessible, MedVoice automatically generates high-quality text-to-speech (TTS) audio of the summary so patients can just hit "play."

 ## 🚀 Features
 - **PDF Extraction**: Instantly pulls text out of standard medical PDF uploads.